- Wendy Naa Yaaboko Abbey

-Linda is a young leader and social work professional in Ghana and Africa.
+Linda is a young leader and a social work professional in Ghana and Africa.
 Linda has been a strong force behind global actions towards ending modern-day slavery around the world.
-Having significantly contributed to the lives of several young Ghanaians, especially women, through personal initiatives and educational leadership opportunities, Linda joined Challenging Heights in 2011.
-This presented to her an opportunity to achieve her passion by contributing to Challenging Height’s vision of “a world where every child is in school and living in a loving and caring family”.
+Having significantly contributed to the lives of several young Ghanaians, especially women through personal initiatives and educational leadership opportunities, Linda joined Challenging Heights in 2011.
+The organization presented opportunities to achieve her passion by contributing to Challenging Height’s vision of “a world where every child is in school and living in a loving and caring family”.

-Linda is currently a Senior Staff and a member of Challenging Heights’ Management Committee.
-As the Rehabilitation Manager, Linda provides oversight responsibility and leadership for 21 staff in the day-to-day operation of Challenging Heights’ Hovde House; a 65-person capacity transitional shelter for victims of child slavery and abuse in Ghana.
-In 2012 while in the above capacity, Linda alone was able to provide holistic rehabilitation and onward reintegration of 111 former child slaves rescued from the fishing industry of Ghana.
+Linda is currently senior staff and a member of Challenging Heights’ Management Committee.
+As the Rehabilitation Manager, Linda provides oversight responsibility and leadership for 21 staff in the day-to-day operation of Challenging Heights Hovde House; a 65-capacity transitional shelter for victims of child slavery and abuse in Ghana.
+While in the role, 222 former child slaves rescued from the fishing industry of Ghana were provided holistic rehabilitation and onward reintegration between 2012 and 2014.
 As a social work professional, she has strong experiential knowledge and skills in managing social change through participatory approach, project management, conflict management, behavior management and modification for traumatized children and monitoring and evaluation of development interventions.

-Prior to joining Challenging Heights, Linda worked with the National Youth Authority of Ghana where she had the opportunity to manage a National Youth Network on adolescent reproductive health.
-In this role, she led a team of six young men and women to launch the network in all the ten administrative regions of Ghana.
-Linda holds a Bachelor of Arts in Sociology and Social Work from the Kwame Nkrumah University of Science and Technology, Ghana.
-She however looks forward to taking a postgraduate degree in the area of social work or international development soon.
+Prior to joining Challenging Heights, Linda worked with the National Youth Authority of Ghana where she managed a National Youth Network on adolescent reproductive health by leading a team of 6 young men and women to launch the network in 10 administrative regions of Ghana.
+Linda holds a Bachelor of Arts degree in Sociology and Social Work from the Kwame Nkrumah University of Science and Technology, Ghana and is currently pursuing a Master of Arts degree in Human Rights at the University of Education, Winneba.
 In Linda’s spare time, she enjoys reading, cooking and swimming.

 - Ernestina Ofoe